mongodb-university/Bluehawk/docs/docs/cli.md

 ```

 Output "snippet files" that contain only the content of `code-block` or
-`snippet` Bluehawk commands, named in the format
+`snippet` Bluehawk tags, named in the format
 `<source-file-name>.codeblock.<codeblock-name>.<source-file-extension>`.
 By default, this command generates snippets
-that omit all `state` command contents.
+that omit all `state` tag contents.
 However,
 you can use the `--state` flag to generate snippet files that include
 content from a single state that you specify.